 It’s easier to be the speaker the more you do it.
 And easier to overcome stage fright every time.
 The key is always preparation.
 Also, the more thorough you are in planning the speech and rehearsal, the more likely you are to succeed.
 You may still experience a momentary scare, but you will have the tools to conquer it and achieve your goal.

 Here are some additional tips to help you overcome your stage fright and shine on stage, in the field or on the podium in your dissertation:

-- Limit the consumption of caffeine and sugar the day of the presentation.
+- Limit caffeine and sugar intake on the day of presentation.

 - Change the focus of yourself and your fear of enjoyment that you are bringing to viewers.